These are the questions about NCACPA membership we hear most often. We hope you find them helpful!

 I’m having trouble joining online.
 How can I join?

 If you are receiving a blank screen after clicking “Join” you most likely already have an NCACPA profile and membership history.
 Please do not create a new profile or attempt to join as a new member.
 Reactivating membership is not an available online service.
-Please call our Member Service Team at 800-469-1352 and a member of our team will be happy to assist you with rejoining.
+Please call Experience Support at 800-469-1352 and a member of our team will be happy to assist you with rejoining.

 My membership renewal has the wrong member type listed.
 How can I change this?

-This can only be adjusted by speaking to a representative of our Member Service Team.
+This can only be adjusted by speaking to a representative of our Experience Support Center.
 They can be reached directly by calling 800-469-1352.

 What happens when my membership lapses?